List of express bus routes in New York City: Command Bus Company (special service)

 Eight special routes, which were operated by Pioneer Bus then Command Bus Company.
 All service discontinued in 2001.

 Note: An additional route, the BM2S bus route, ran from Starrett City to Downtown Manhattan ran via Flatlands Avenue between East 80th Street and East 105th Street.
 The service still operates as part of regular BM2 service during rush hour.
 In addition, Command operated ferry shuttle buses around the Bay Ridge area from the Brooklyn Army Terminal after September 11, 2001, for the free ferry ride to/from the Wall Street pier.
 Both Pioneer Bus then Command Bus operated bus service to/from Roosevelt Raceway.

 Avenue B and East Broadway Transit Company (special service)

-The Avenue B and East Broadway Transit Company the M7 express route between 5th Avenue & 110th Street and World Trade Center.
+The Avenue B and East Broadway Transit Company operated the M7 express route between 5th Avenue & 110th Street and World Trade Center.
+It also operated a morning only M7A route that ran on 2nd Avenue between 79th and 63rd Streets and the World Trade Center.
 It additionally operated four special routes to racetracks in the New York City metropolitan area.
 Service was discontinued on April 1, 1980.
 The M7 express route became a part of the X23 route upon being taken over by the New York City Transit Authority, then became the original X90.
 X90 service to 5th Avenue & 110th Street was discontinued in 1996.